scala/scala/spec/05-classes-and-objects.md

 combined with the `abstract` modifier.
 That modifier combination is only allowed for value members of traits.

-We call a member $M$ of a template _incomplete_ if it is either abstract (i.e. defined by a declaration), or it is labeled `abstract` and `override` and every member overridden by $M$ is again incomplete.
+We call a member ´M´ of a template _incomplete_ if it is either abstract (i.e. defined by a declaration), or it is labeled `abstract` and `override` and every member overridden by ´M´ is again incomplete.

 Note that the `abstract override` modifier combination does not influence the concept whether a member is concrete or abstract.
 A